 How Can You Have Fun When You’re Not Drinking?

 If you are looking for fun things to do without alcohol, you need to think out of the box and be a little creative.
 As mentioned above in the article, you need to stimulate the brain’s pleasure center to feel happy and energized.
 These are a few alcohol-free ways to do that:

-- Volunteer – Giving back to the community is super-rewarding and ease the process of self-forgiveness.
+- Volunteer: giving back to the community is super-rewarding and eases the process of self-forgiveness.

 - Learn to cook your favorite meal.